mybatis/mybatis-dynamic-sql/src/site/markdown/docs/mybatis3.md

             .execute();
 ```

-It is expected that a future version of MyBatis Generator will generate code that looks like this.
+It is expected that MyBatis Generator will generate code that looks like this.